amaarora/amaarora.github.io/_posts/2020-07-18-label-smoothing.md

 | img-4.jpg  | 1.2      | 0.2      | 0.8        | 1.9       | -0.6       |
 | img-5.jpg  | -0.9      | -0.1      | -0.2        | -0.5       | 1.6       |

+This is pretty standard - this is what we do when we're training an image classifier anyway.
+Right?
+We pass a list of images and labels, make the predict something, then calculate the cross-entropy loss and backpropogate to update the model's parameters.
+And we keep doing this until the model learns to assign the correct labels to the images.
+So what's the problem?

 **Here's the important part:**

-For the Cross-Entropy loss to be at a minimum, each logit corresponding to the correct class needs to be **significantly higher** than the rest.
+For the Cross-Entropy loss to really be at a minimum, each logit corresponding to the correct class needs to be **significantly higher** than the rest.
 That is, for example for row 1, `img-1.jpg` the logit of 4.7 corresponding to `is_dog` needs to be significantly higher than the rest.
 This is also the case for all the other rows where the logit corresponding to the true label needs to be significantly higher than the rest.

 A mathematical proof is presented [here](https://leimao.github.io/blog/Cross-Entropy-KL-Divergence-MLE/) by Lei Mao on why minimizing this loss is equivalent to maximising the logits.

-This case where to minimise the cross-entropy loss, the logits corresponding to the true label need to be significantly higher than the rest is a problem.
+This case where, in order to minimise the cross-entropy loss, the logits corresponding to the true label need to be significantly higher than the rest can actually cause two problems.

 From the paper,
 > This, however, can cause two problems.
 First, it may result in over-fitting: if the model learns to assign full probability to the ground- truth label for each training example, it is not guaranteed to generalize.
 Second, it encourages the differences between the largest logit and all others to become large, and this, combined with the bounded gradient `∂ℓ/∂z,k` , reduces the ability of the model to adapt.

-In other words, the problem is that our model learns to become overconfident of it's predictions because it needs to be very sure of everything the model predicts.This is bad because it is then harder for the model to generalise and easier for it to overfit to the training data.
+In other words, the problem is that our model learns to become overconfident of it's predictions because to really minimise the loss, our model needs to be very sure of everything the model predicts.
+This is bad because it is then harder for the model to generalise and easier for it to overfit to the training data.
+We want the model to generalize and look be able to look at other dogs, cats.. images that weren't part of the training set and still be able to predict them well.

 ## What is Label Smoothing?